Money market funds – How do they work?

-Money market mutual funds — also known as money market funds or MMFs — are a saving and investing option offered by banks, brokerages and mutual fund companies.
-They’re often used by people with brokerage accounts who sell a stock and then want a parking spot for the proceeds until they decide where to reinvest the money.
+Money market funds – also known as money market mutual funds – are a saving and investing option offered by banks, brokerages and mutual fund companies.
+A money market fund is often used by people with brokerage accounts who sell a stock and then want a parking spot for the proceeds until they decide where to reinvest the money.
 But these funds also might be used to build cash for an emergency fund or other short-term goals.

 MMFs are not FDIC-insured, even when you buy them at a bank.
 That means there is some risk but historically, it has been slight.
 You may find that the small amount of risk is worth it because money market funds traditionally pay a better interest rate than a bank money market account, or MMA.